svana00/MAPP-Dr-Cinema/README.md

 ## Extra functionality

 - Possible to watch trailers
+- Rating visible for Detailed view from all movies
+- All sorts of extra information in detailed views of movies
 - Can see all movies in a list
 - Search functionality in large lists